mgallo185/is601-midterm/readme.md

 This midterm requires the development of an advanced Python-based calculator application.
 Designed to underscore the importance of professional software development practices, the application integrates clean, maintainable code, the application of design patterns, comprehensive logging, dynamic configuration via environment variables, sophisticated data handling with Pandas, and a command-line interface (REPL) for real-time user interaction.

+The project does the following arithmetic operations: add, subtract, multiply, and divide.
+The solution is calculated and errors are handled using the EAFP apporach via try and except statements.

+The user can also manage their calculation history where it can display their previous calculations, save their history, clear their entire history, delete specific calculations, and filter and analyze their history using Pandas.
 ## Table of Contents

 1. [Installation and Usage](#installation-and-usage)